ahsanfs/aoi_project/README.md

 TO-DO
-1. Does the GUI enough to be proposed?
-2.
+1. Make the button and label bigger (GUI)
+2. Define list of behavior and variables
+3. Define list of experiments we can conduct
+4. Evaluation matrix